What’s the most important part of your run?

 This drink is soy-based, which some runners may not be happy with.
 But it’s free from nuts, wheat, gluten, lactose, and banned substances.

 If you’re okay with soy, this drink is a good blend of all the necessary nutrients for optimal recovery.
 184 calories, 23 grams of carbs, and 20 grams of protein is a nice mix that will replenish glycogen and kickstart the muscle repair process.

 This recovery drink is also Informed Sport Registered, which means it’s been certified to be free from banned substances so it’s good to use even if you run competitively.

 - 184 calories per serving

-- Contains 2g of Leucine (increase the content of essential Amino Acids.)
+- Contains 2g of Leucine (an amino acid)